 Four Reasons To Use A Budget

-1. Express your spending priorities.
-Life is a series of trade-offs and using a budget allows you to make your own choices, rather than having them imposed upon you.
-If you live with a partner with whom you share financial decisions, this becomes even more important.
+1. Expressing your spending priorities.
+You may have heard that life is a series of trade-offs.
+Using a budget allows you to make your own choices, rather than having them imposed upon you.

-2. Track your intended versus your actual spending.
-Your intent may be noble, but it is actual behavior that matters.
-A budget allows you to objectively examine your spending choices.
+2. Comparing your intended versus your actual spending.
+Your intent may be noble, but it’s actual behavior that counts.
+A budget allows you to objectively judge your spending behavior.

 3. Assess your capability at managing your financial affairs.
-You will learn how competently you manage your financial affairs and whether you need to seek out support.
+We’re not all good at everything and you will learn how competently you manage your financial affairs and whether you need to seek out support.
 As Mark Twain said, “Denial ain’t just a river in Egypt.”